hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

-2. Use the component, and the content provided within the component reference will replace the `<slot>` element.
+2. Use the component; the content provided within the reference will replace the `<slot>` element.

 ```html
 <my-button>Click me</my-button>